I just bought Black Magic Pocket Cinema Camera 6k.

 - Apart from its features, the body is all plastic and feels plastic.
 I don’t know how will it behave in normal usage but I’m not overly confident on its sturdiness.
 There are just 2 mounting threads (on the top and on the back).

 - Buttons are placed in weird positions.
 Assuming you’re looking at the monitor (i.e., behind it) and you have the camera on a tripod or gimbal, does it make sense to have two distinct record buttons in the front?
 Assignable buttons are in the top, they’re only 3 and have very limited options.
 Besides, they “feel” the same, so you cannot distinguish them without looking.
 There must be a reason why all the buttons are on the right and none on the left.
 I’m still wondering why…

-- The screen doesn’t show the histogram when you’re selecting ISO (which is the main reason why you need the histogram, anyway)!
+- The screen doesn’t show the histogram when you’re selecting ISO (which is one of the main reasons why you need the histogram, anyway)!

 - It behaves poorly on a Gimbal (to say the least).
 I’m using mine on DJI Ronin-S and while it’s certainly “usable” the protrudent (and useless) right hand grip makes it unbalanced and hard to calibrate.
 (Again, there are 3rd party solutions to make it work).

 - There are some more small issues (like the charging plug being made for children’s hands), which are not so important but can be nerve wrecking, at times.